mafrmt00/FischertechnikInterface/README.md

 # FischertechnikInterface
-Arduino Lib to Control a classic Fischertechnik Computing Interfaces.
+Arduino Lib to Control a classic parallel Fischertechnik Computing Interfaces.

 It works with the following Interfaces: